Skip to Content

 But all this rapid growth and development means it’s extra important for your baby to get the rest that they need.
 Let’s check in on the 9-month-old sleep schedule and make sure your baby’s sleep is dialed-in.

-I recommend you keep your 9 month old wake windows between 3 to 3.5 hours.
+Wake windows are between 3 to 3.5 hours.

 That means it’ll be anywhere from 3 to 3.5 hours between when you get your baby out of their crib and when they’re ready to fall asleep again.